justphil/nephila-websocket-client/README.md

 [Grizzly](http://grizzly.java.net/ "Java NIO and Web framework") or [Netty](https://netty.io/ "an asynchronous event-driven network application framework"), because it is hard to get these libraries up and running on Android.
-Of course it is also perfectly okay to use Nephila in a context outside of Android, if you are looking for a simple and lightweight plain old Socket implementation instead of a NIO implementation.
+Of course it is also perfectly okay to use Nephila in a context outside of Android, if you are looking for a lightweight plain old Socket implementation instead of a NIO implementation.

 Features